cosmos/gravity-bridge/docs/developer/code-structure.md

 All power in [gravity.sol](/solidity/contracts/Gravity.sol) is normalized such that total voting power is `2^32`, this allows `order_sigs` to determine if enough voting power has voted for a given batch to be valid.
 This local simulation approach helps debug problems and is much faster than simply trying to simulate the transaction using the Ethereum RPC.

 Finally [should_relay_batch](/orchestrator/relayer/src/batch_relaying.rs) is called.
-This takes the batch + signatures confirmed in the previous step and simulates it's ETH cost to execute and compares that value to the value of the reward on UniswapV3.
+This takes the batch + signatures confirmed in the previous step and simulates its ETH cost to execute and compares that value to the value of the reward on UniswapV3.
 If the relayer would lose money relaying the batch it does not do so.

 Once all these steps and checks have been passed [send_eth_transaction_batch](/orchestrator/ethereum_gravity/src/submit_batch.rs) is called.